tiger2380/Swidly-MVC-Framework/README.md

 ```

 Routes can also be created in a controller using attributes.
-You can also add a middleware to your routes.
+You can also add middleware to your routes.
 `#[Route('{method]}', '{path}', '{route name}optional')]`
 ```php
 class PostController extends Controller {